wazuh/wazuh-indexer/test-tools/scripts/README.md

 This is a collection of scripts aimed to facilitate the validation of the wazuh-indexer packages generated on GHA.

-Even this scripts can be executed in mostly any linux environment, we expect it to be used alongside the Vagrant environment defined in the `test-tools`
+Even if these scripts can be executed in almost any Linux environment, we expect it to be used alongside the Vagrant environment defined in the `test-tools`

 ### Validation flow